Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 Six years ago, during the armed standoff in Bunkerville, Nev., Parker, then a 30-year-old electrician, stood on a bridge along with other right-wing supporters of the local Bundy family's fight with the government over grazing rights.
 Below, in a dry riverbed, heavily armed authorities watched the demonstrators.
 As tensions rose, Parker dropped to his belly, stuck his rifle through a gap in a concrete barrier and leveled his weapon at the officers.

 That life-or-death moment on the bridge was captured in a photo that's been described as the most iconic image of the anti-government movement in the past 20 years.
 Prosecutors and much of America took one look at Parker prone with a semiautomatic rifle and saw an act of domestic terrorism.
 To the far-right "patriot movement," however, Parker was an antihero, a legend.
-The bridge photo appeared on T-shirts and in memes with captions like, "You give peace a chance.
+The bridge photo appeared on T-shirts and in memes with captions such as, "You give peace a chance.
 I'll cover you."

 Bundyville